andrievsky/inner-game/README.md

 # RPG style battle simulation example

-# Disclaimer - Zenject and Actors have been used as a showcase.
+# Disclaimer - Zenject and Actors have been used as a showcase